lcharette/UF_FormGenerator/README.md

 6. `validators`: Client side validators

 ## Call the modal from your template
 So at this point you have a controller that display the modal at a `/path/to/controller` route.
-Timem to show that modal.
+Time to show that modal.
 Again, two steps:

 First, define a link or a button that will call the modal when clicked:
 ```